thejsway/thejsway/manuscript/chapter18.md

   const xBlock = parseFloat(getComputedStyle(blockElement).left);
   // Convert the width of the frame (value of the form "XXpx") to a number const xMax = parseFloat(getComputedStyle(frame).width);
-  // If the block isn't already to the end of the frame if (xBlock + blockWidth <= xMax) {
+  // If the block isn’t already to the end of the frame if (xBlock + blockWidth <= xMax) {
     // Block movement
     blockElement.style.left = (xBlock + movement) + "px";